ab75173/shop_locator/README.md

 # Coffee Shop Locator

-Shop Locator is an application that allows a user to input an address or place and will return ten of the closet coffee shops.
+Shop Locator is an application that allows a user to input an address or place and will return ten of the closest coffee shops.

 ### Technologies Used